Why Business Teams should Lead Master Data Management

 1. Domain Expertise Drives Data Quality

-- What is required for the end-to-end New Product Introduction process
+• What is required for the end-to-end New Product Introduction process

-- What a “valid” supplier relationship looks like
+• What a "valid" supplier relationship looks like

-- How product hierarchies should be structured
+• How product hierarchies should be structured

-- What is the information needed for understanding the supply chain network
+• What is the information needed for understanding the supply chain network

-- The business rules that govern part numbers, classifications, and specifications
+• The business rules that govern part numbers, classifications, and specifications

 2. Ownership Equals Accountability

-When business teams own MDM:
+When business teams own Master Data:

-- Data stewardship becomes part of daily operations, not a parallel activity
+• Data stewardship becomes part of daily operations, not a parallel activity

 3. User Adoption Accelerates